Fans are following Taylor Swift to Europe after finding Eras Tour tickets less costly there

 Goulding managed to secure VIP tickets for one of Swift's three Stockholm shows.
 He, Hale and two other friends scheduled a 10-day trip that also includes time in Amsterdam and Copenhagen.

-''As people who enjoy traveling and enjoy music, if you can find an opportunity to combine the two, it's really special,'' said Hale, who is pregnant with her first child.
+''As people who enjoy traveling and enjoy music, if you can find an opportunity to combine the two, it's really special,'' Hale said.

 In Stockholm, 120,000 out-of-towners from 130 countries -- among them 10,000 from the U.S. — are expected to swarm Sweden's capital this month, Stockholm Chamber of Commerce Chief Economist Carl Bergqvist said.
 Stockholm is the only Scandinavian city on Swift's tour, and airlines added extra flights from nearby Denmark, Finland and Norway to bring people to the May 17-19 shows, he said.